christiskatsouris/ivxPredictive/README.md

 - Chan, N. H. (1990).
 Inference for near-integrated time series with infinite variance.
 Journal of the American Statistical Association, 85(412), 1069-1074.
 - Cavanagh, C. L., Elliott, G., & Stock, J. H. (1995).
 Inference in models with nearly integrated regressors.
 Econometric theory, 11(5), 1131-1147.
 - Elliott, G., Rothenberg, T. J., & Stock, J. H. (1996).
 Efficient tests for an autoregressive unit root.
 Econometrica, 64 (4), 813-836.
+- Jeganathan, P. (1991).
+On the asymptotic behavior of least-squares estimators in AR time series with roots near the unit circle.
+Econometric Theory, 7(3), 269-306.

 ### 2000's
 - Aue, A., & Horváth, L. (2007).
 A limit theorem for mildly explosive autoregression with stable errors.
 Econometric Theory, 23(2), 201-220.